 You’ll also need to purchase a 4-way CO2 Manifold, hose clamps, and a flare nut and barb.
 These items are available through a local homebrew supplier or online store.

 - MULTI-PURPOSE.
-Proper Pour PVC tubes are ideal for general use such as beer brewing, kegerator, wine making, milk and food handling and processing, air hose for fish tanks and aquarium, aquaponics, hydroponic, ponds, indoor water garden, drip irrigation, drain, water line, pumps, vacuum, siphon, filters, air conditioning, humidifiers, other home uses, props, plumbing, refrigeration, dental, industrial, medical, surgical, laboratory applications for transferring liquid and gas.
+Proper Pour PVC tubes are ideal for general use such as homebrew and beer line, kegerator, wine making, milk and food handling and processing, air hose for fish tanks and aquarium, aquaponics, hydroponic, ponds, indoor water garden, drip irrigation, drain, water line, pumps, vacuum, siphon, filters, air conditioning, humidifiers, other home uses, props, plumbing, refrigeration, dental, industrial, medical, surgical, laboratory applications for transferring liquid and gas.

 - BPA FREE AND NON-TOXIC.
 Proper Pour polyvinyl tubings are safe to use and well suited for beverage and brewing, in the kitchen, some solid materials, as well as handling and dispensing foods.
 Can be used with most commercial barbed fittings and connectors.
 Make sure to always wash before use!